sameershukla/rag-retrieval-eval/README.md

 Recall@K considers the entire top-K result set.
 It does not measure the exact position of a relevant document.

-## Why does 1.00 not mean â€œranked firstâ€?
+## Why does 1.00 not mean ranked first

 The word **recall** refers to coverage, not ranking position.